How long do solar panels last?

 The string connects the solar panels to the inverter.
 All the panels are connected to a single input which connects to the inverter.
 One bad or damaged panel will affect the rest and potentially absorb the current from the working panels.
 This causes the cells to heat up which will start to cause damage.

 Giving your solar panels the best start lengthens their lifespan.
-Choose professional solar panel installers like Wickes Solar powered by Solar Fast, an established MCS registered company, to ensure you get a safe and a properly functioning system.
+Choose professional solar panel installers like Wickes Solar, an established MCS registered company, to ensure you get a safe and a properly functioning system.

-Is there something I can do to prolong the lifespan?
+Is there something I can do to make solar panels last?

-Solar panels don’t suffer much wear and tear, there’s no need for them to be serviced, and the only time they’ll need to be replaced is if they’re damaged.
-However, there are two things you can do to maximise efficiency.
+Solar panels don’t suffer much wear and tear, so there’s no need for them to be serviced.
+And the only time they’ll need to be replaced is if they’re damaged.
+However, there are two things you can still do to maximise their efficiency.

 Monitor your system